The few fleas you see on your dog or cat only make up 5 percent of the total flea population in your home.

 5. How to Get Rid of Fleas on Dogs – Flea Shampoo

 Bathing your dog or cat with flea shampoo regularly (flea control regiment for dogs) using a flea shampoo is one way to keep these blood-sucking creatures off your pets.

 Flea shampooing your dog will kill fleas on contact and can be used as preventative flea treatment.
-If your pet has a large number of visible fleas on its coat, repeat the treatment on a regular basis.
+If your pet has a large number of visible fleas on its coat, repeat the treatment regularly.

 Besides eliminating fleas, fresh-scented shampoos will leave your pet smelling clean and fresh.
-If your dog or cat (check the cat flea shampoos) has sensitive skin, choose a flea shampoo that contains soothing ingredients (which is just like puppy flea shampoo) like aloe vera, lanolin, and coconut oil.
+If your dog or cat (check the cat flea shampoos) has sensitive skin, choose a flea shampoo containing soothing ingredients (which is just like puppy flea shampoo) like aloe vera, lanolin, and coconut oil.

 How to Use Flea Shampoos

 1. Wet the dog/cat’s coat with warm water and rub shampoo through into the coat.

 2. Massage the shampoo from head to toe until your pet is fully covered with a foamy lather.